 When an allegation of student misconduct is brought to the attention of the Director of Community Life and Candidacy, an immediate investigation and evaluation of the allegation will be initiated.
 The deputy Title IX coordinator may also be involved in the investigation and as well as an evaluation by the student's academic advisor, the academic dean, and one other faculty member and, if necessary, the president.
 Also involved will be any other persons who might have information pertaining to the alleged misconduct.
 The committee in partnership together may decree immediate suspension or other provisional action.
-After a full investigation and evaluation, the director may bring the case to the academic dean for final decision and action, or the director may bring the case to the president for final decision and action, or the director may bring the case to the president for final decision and action, or the director may bring the case to the president for final decision and action, or the director may bring the case to the president for final decision and action, or the director may make a final decision.
+After a full investigation and evaluation, the director may bring the case to the academic dean for final decision and action, or the director may bring the case to the president for final decision and action, or the director may make a final decision.
 If the case necessitates, the seminary president may issue an executive decision.
 Possible action may include reinstatement, or conversion of suspension to permanent expulsion from the seminary.